natelaclaire/cis338/syllabus/syllabus.md

 Upon completion of this course, the student should be able to:

 - Create and install a database
 - Download, install and configure WordPress
 - Back up WordPress files and database
 - Explore and plan a site with storyboard
 - Add WordPress plugins
 - Create pages
 - Create posts
 - Add content to pages
 - Add tags and categories
 - Moderate comments
 - Change WordPress themes and create child themes
 - Work with WordPress blocks and menus
 - Modify CSS files
 - Set WordPress user roles
 - Create a Contact form with CAPTCHA in WordPress
 - Configure an image slider and gallery
 - Insert drop-down menus
 - Install security updates
 - Transfer site to new server

 ## Electronic Learning Tools

 Participation in this course requires that you have access to high speed internet.
 This is especially critical for accessing online resources.

 *Brightspace* is a content management system that provides the interactive interface for students to access course materials, communicate with instructors and other students, and to upload homework assignments.
 The Brightspace site includes the syllabus as well as other course materials.
-If you have technical issues with Brightspace, please contact our IT helpdesk at UMAHelp@maine.edu or 621-3475.
+If you have technical issues with Brightspace, consult the Student Tech Hub at (207) 621-3123 or <https://uma.edu/thehub>, or contact the UMS IT Helpdesk at 1-800-696-4357.

 ## Student Responsibilities